CHAPTER Eng

 New. #13859, eff 3-26-24

-other than New Hampshire shall meet the continuing professional development or
+residents of jurisdictions other than New Hampshire shall meet the continuing

-Hampshire shall be satisfied when a non-resident licensee provides evidence of
+state of New Hampshire shall be satisfied when a non-resident licensee provides

 Source. #6911, eff 12-15-98; ss by #8190, eff